notepad-plus-plus/npp-usermanual/content/docs/searching.md

 * **Replace All in All Opened Documents**: Same as **Replace All**, but goes through all the documents open in Notepad++, not just the active document.

-The above actions may be initiated via mouse by pressing the appropriate button, or via special `Alt` key combinations.
-Notepad++ can underline a single character in the text of *most* of the buttons (oftentimes, it is automatic; however, if you ever cannot see the underlines, then just press the `Alt` key, and they will appear).
-Pressing `Alt` and one of the underlined characters will be the same as pressing the same button with the mouse, i.e., the chosen action will be initiated.
-The `Alt` technique works for controls other than buttons as well, e.g., a checkbox control can be checked/unchecked via pressing its `Alt` key command.
+The above actions may be initiated via mouse by pressing the appropriate button, or via special <kbd>Alt</kbd> key combinations.
+Notepad++ can underline a single character in the text of *most* of the buttons (oftentimes, it is automatic; however, if you ever cannot see the underlines, then just press the <kbd>Alt</kbd> key, and they will appear).
+Pressing <kbd>Alt</kbd> and one of the underlined characters will be the same as pressing the same button with the mouse, i.e., the chosen action will be initiated.
+The <kbd>Alt</kbd> technique works for controls other than buttons as well, e.g., a checkbox control can be checked/unchecked via pressing its <kbd>Alt</kbd> key command.

 **Find Next** has a special way of being invoked by keyboard control.
-Pressing `Enter` when the Find dialog has input focus will initiate the **Find Next** command in the direction indicated by **Backward direction**.
-Pressing `Shift+Enter` when the Find dialog has input focus will run the **Find Next** in the ***opposite*** direction as that indicated by **Backward direction**.
-Hovering over the **Find Next** button with the mouse will, after a slight delay, pop up a tool tip indicating *Use Shift+Enter to search in the opposite direction* as a reminder of this capability.
+Pressing <kbd>Enter</kbd> when the Find dialog has input focus will initiate the **Find Next** command in the direction indicated by **Backward direction**.
+Pressing <kbd>Shift+Enter</kbd> when the Find dialog has input focus will run the **Find Next** in the ***opposite*** direction as that indicated by **Backward direction**.
+Hovering over the **Find Next** button with the mouse will, after a slight delay, pop up a tool tip indicating *Use <kbd>Shift+Enter</kbd> to search in the opposite direction* as a reminder of this capability.

 When a find-family function is invoked via the Search menu, toolbar, or keyboard combination, the word at the caret (or the selected text, if any) is automatically copied into the **Find what** edit box.
 This behavior cannot be disabled; it always happens.
 To avoid this in a limited way, use the *mouse* to switch to an already-open Find dialog, or make sure your caret is not "touching" a word and that there is no active selection when invoking the find-family command.
 Aside:  This auto-copy feature can be exploited to get multi-line data into the **Find what** edit box, impossible by merely typing into the box.
 Simply select the multi-line text that you want to search for, and then call up the Find dialog via one of its functions.
 The selected text will appear as usual in the **Find what** box.
 The line-ending character(s) won't be visible, but they will be there and will be matched when a search/replace action is initiated.